Azure/Enterprise-Scale/docs/wiki/ALZ-AMA-FAQ.md

 - Sentinel: Is only deployed through ALZ, which is still achieved by deploying the Solution.
 We don't deploy additional configurations.
 Consult [AMA migration for Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/ama-migrate) for more information.
 - Change Tracking: Aside from the solution being deployed in Log Analytics, we deploy the new components like DCRs and policies to enable Change Tracking through AMA.

+## Why is a Policy disbled in the "Configure SQL VMs and Arc-enabled SQL Servers to install Microsoft Defender for SQL and AMA with a user-defined LA workspace" initiative?

+The Microsoft Defender for SQL are custom policies based on the built-in policies.
+These are made custom to add additional flexibility for resource naming and placement, as well as excluding certain resources from being deployed through Policy.
+The disabled policy didn’t add any additional value at this moment as the configurations it deploys are handled in the ARM template.